 Trevor Rizzato

 .Trevor Rizzato started evening ceramic classes, with Lesley-Ann Hoets, 14 years ago.
 What was initially meant to be a hobby developed over time into a career.
 It was while working in the studios of Anthony Shapiro that he learnt the technique of smoke firing vessels.
-He contined to produce these for the next ten years.
+He continued to produce these for the next ten years.
 After returning from a year abroad, he started experimenting with different glaze recipes and thus transitioned to design.
 Trevor’s vessels are all hand-built and his shapes largely inspired by early Chinese ceramics.

-It was while I was travelling, on a break from making smoke fired pots, that I became aware of the stirrings of rebellion.
+"It was while I was travelling, on a break from making smoke fired pots, that I became aware of the stirrings of rebellion.

-A delicately painted flower, on a sign warning you not to take photo’s, or use drones, at the border of Kosovo and Albania; a smiling emoji sticker across a jolly “trespassers will be shot dead” poster, by a military outpost in Kashmir; Pokemon on political ads in Turkey.
+A delicately painted flower, on a sign warning you not to take photos, or use drones, at the border of Kosovo and Albania; a smiling emoji sticker across a jolly “trespassers will be shot dead” poster, by a military outpost in Kashmir; Pokemon on political ads in Turkey.

 In China, I started to cross an empty road, only to have a whistle blowing police type person usher me a few metres to the left, back into conformity, at the officially designated street crossing spot.